driving danger zones

 Road construction is integral to keeping our streets safe in the long run.
 But in the short term, it can be inconvenient and even dangerous.
-According to the U.S Department of Transportation, road work zones factored into more than 87,000 car accidents and 37,000 injuries in 2010.
+According to the Centers for Disease Control and Prevention (CDC), there were an average of 669 road-work-zone fatalities per year between 2007 and 2012.

 Because road work often funnels cars into a single-file line, drivers can be tempted to tailgate or merge at the very last second.
 Try to avoid this.
 Rear-end collisions are far and away the most common crash type in these areas.
 It takes some discipline, but keep a safe distance from other cars just like you would in free-flowing traffic.
-Be especially careful during daytime hours (8 a.m.–5 p.m.), the period when roughly 70 percent of fatal crashes between 2003 and 2007 happened around work sites.
+Be especially careful during daytime hours (8 a.m.–5 p.m.), the period when most fatal crashes happen around work sites.

 While you want to avoid hitting critters of any kind, some animal collisions can be especially costly.
 Colliding with a deer, for instance, can mean serious damage or injury for drivers and passengers (and, of course, the deer).
 Be extra careful during November if you live in a region populated by deer.
-Citing data from 2008, the Insurance Institute for Highway Safety (IIHS) reported that insurance claims for deer-related collisions tripled in that month compared with January–September data.
+Since this is prime mating season for deer, they run around more wildly than usual, brnging a higher collision risk.